Logo

 -------------------------------------------------------------------------------------------------------------------------------------------------------------------------------

-Today over 425 American Legion Riders programs, organized by chapters, districts, or departments, support Americanism and Children and Youth programs in virtually every state in the nation, and more are organizing each month.
-One of the fastest-growing and most highly visible of the many programs offered by The American Legion, The American Legion Riders are a very diverse group, and so are the programs that they support.
+Today over 425 American Legion Riders programs, organized by chapters, districts, or departments, support Americanism and Children and Youth programs in virtually every state in the nation, and more are being organized each month.
+One of the fastest-growing and most highly visible of the many programs offered by The American Legion, The American Legion Riders are a very diverse group, and so are the programs they support.
 What do American Legion Riders do?
-The activities are far too many to mention in this space, but here are a few examples:
+There are far too many activities to mention in this space, but here are a few examples:

-American Legion Riders chapters and districts, nationally, have become some of the most generous donors for the American Legacy Scholarship Fund, raising as much as $5,000 or more in a single event.
+American Legion Riders chapters and districts nationwide have become some of the most generous donors to the American Legacy Scholarship Fund, raising as much as $5,000 or more in a single event.

 Legion Riders participate in the annual POW/MIA Rally held each Memorial weekend in Washington D.C. known as "Rolling Thunder".